LZ-sudo/hair_segmentation_model/README.md

 - **jonathandinu**: For fine-tuning and sharing the face-parsing model on HuggingFace
 - **CelebAMask-HQ**: For providing the high-quality face parsing dataset
 - **PyTorch & HuggingFace Teams**: For the deep learning frameworks and model hub

-## License

-This project is intended for research and educational purposes.
-Please ensure you comply with:
-- The licenses of the underlying models (SegFormer, pre-trained weights)
-- The CelebAMask-HQ dataset license (non-commercial research use)
-- Any applicable usage restrictions from HuggingFace